-Besides measuring blood pressure, the Omron M2 can also be used to detect irregular heartbeats and hypertension.
-The device is quite portable despite it's got quite a large display.
-And what is great, this blood pressure meter is really easy-to-use as it has only 1 button to press.
-Once you press it, it'll take you less than a couple of minutes before your readouts appear on the screen.
-This is especially so convenient for elder users who may have troubles using modern gadgets or having weak sight.
+Besides measuring blood pressure, the Omron X2 can also be used to detect irregular heartbeats and hypertension.
+It has a large screen and portable size, making it convenient for on-the-go use.
+What's more, it is very easy to use.
+Actually, it has nothing but one button to press, after which, in less than a minute, the readouts will appear on the screen.
+This makes it especially convenient for elder users who may have troubles using modern gadgets or/and have weak sight.

-Lastly, we would like to mention that the Omron M2 Basic features a 22-32-cm cuff that suits the majority of users easily.
+When it comes to comfort, the Omron X2 Basic features a 22-32-cm cuff that suits the majority of users easily.
 Its shape allows tight wrap at the elbow and minimum pressure on the arm.
 With all that said, we can readily recommend this unit to all users who're looking for a handy, affordable and accurate device with user-friendly controls.
-It's produced by a reliable manufacturer and is able to provide you with all the basic information about your blood pressure levels.
+It's produced by a reliable manufacturer and is able to provide you with all the basic information that you need to know about your blood pressure levels.

 User-Friendly Blood Pressure Monitor